An Energetic Variational Approach for the Cahn--Hilliard Equation with Dynamic Boundary Condition: Model Derivation and Mathematical Analysis: Global Well-posedness

 we deduce from Poincar\'e's inequality and Young's inequality that

 Thanks to Gronwall's lemma, we obtain

 where $C_T>0$ depends on $T$, but is independent of the initial data.
 The continuous dependence result \eqref{conti} easily yields the uniqueness of global weak solutions to problem \eqref{CH}.
-We note that the inequality \eqref{conti} automatically holds for global strong solutions and in that case actually continuous dependence in stronger norms can be obtained.
+We note that the inequality \eqref{conti} automatically holds for global strong solutions and in that case actually continuous dependence in stronger norms can be obtained in a similar manner.

 The proof of Theorem \ref{main1} is complete.